sedi-ghiasi/LA588_Sedi/projctproposal/proposal.md

 The main objectives of this project are:
 	_To evaluate and compare the microclimates in each neighborhood of Des Moines, Iowa.
 	_To present the results in a visually appealing and easy-to-understand format.
-	-_To provide insights into the factors that influence microclimates in different areas of the city.
+	_To provide insights into the factors that influence microclimates in different areas of the city.

 ## __Methodology:____
 To achieve our objectives, we will follow these steps:

-	-Collecting trees and building data for each neighborhood using remote sensing techniques.
+	_Collecting trees and building data for each neighborhood using remote sensing techniques.
-	-Analyzing the data to identify variations in microclimates between neighborhoods.
+	_Analyzing the data to identify variations in microclimates between neighborhoods.
-	-Creating visualizations to present the results.
+	_Creating visualizations to present the results.
 ## __Deliverables:____

 Our project will include the following deliverables: